JupiterOne/graph-azure/docs/tagging.md

 # Microsoft Resource Manager Tag Support

-Grouping resouces is important for accomplishing a number of infrastructure management tasks.
+Grouping resources is important for accomplishing a number of infrastructure management tasks.
 This is supported in Azure using resource groups and tagging.
 The Azure [Tags How to][1] states: